mayankawrr/The-Odin-Project/README.md

 # The-Odin-Project
-Rushing through TOP as a refresher for fullstack dev
+Rushin thru TOP as a refresher for fullstack dev